The Commonplace

 Claims (7)

 The paper introduces the concept of human-LLM archetypes, defined as re-occurring socio-technical interaction patterns that structure the roles of humans and LLMs in collaborative decision-making.
-Ai Safety And Ethics null_result high conceptual framework (existence and definition of human-LLM archetypes)
+Ai Safety And Ethics null_result conceptual framework (existence and definition of human-LLM archetypes)

 0.18

 We describe 17 human-LLM archetypes derived from a scoping literature review and thematic analysis of 113 LLM-supported decision-making papers.
-Ai Safety And Ethics null_result high number and characterization of human-LLM archetypes (17 archetypes identified)
+Ai Safety And Ethics null_result number and characterization of human-LLM archetypes (17 archetypes identified)

 n=113